-The indicator assesses the proportion of the target groups (such as local authorities, youth, grassroots group members, CSOs, or general population) aware of the promoted benefits of participatory decision-making processes.
-People´s awareness and understanding of promoted benefits is one of the preconditions for their active engagement in the decision-making processes that affect their communities.
+The indicator assesses the proportion of the target groups (such as local authorities, youth, grassroots group members, CSOs, or the general population) aware of the promoted benefits of participatory decision-making processes.
+People´s awareness and understanding of the promoted benefits is one of the preconditions for their active engagement in the decision-making processes that affect their communities.

 How to Collect and Analyse the Required Data

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)